Rockypocky77/ChancifySATPrep/sat17.md

 The passage primarily focuses on

-A) a teacher forcing a student to join the drama club and mandatory participation.
+A) an educator compelling a student to participate in theatrical activities against their will, requiring mandatory involvement in drama programs.

-B) a student deciding whether to go to college for theater and career choices.
+B) a student's decision-making process regarding pursuing higher education in theater arts and choosing professional pathways in performance.

-C) a nervous student arriving early for an audition and questioning their place onstage.
+C) an anxious student who arrives before the scheduled time for an audition and experiences uncertainty about whether they belong in theatrical performance spaces.

-D) the technical difficulties of running stage lights and equipment challenges.
+D) the mechanical problems and operational challenges associated with managing theatrical lighting systems and technical equipment during productions.

 Which choice provides the best evidence for the answer to the previous question?